 In the modern world of dating, meeting someone organically at the grocery store seems unheard of.
 However, after a string of bad dates and endless swiping on dating apps, Noa (Daisy Edgar-Jones) finds it refreshing.

 Unfortunately, just because Daisy found her new boyfriend, Steve (Sebastian Stan), sans dating app, doesn’t mean she won’t be subjected to the horrors of the dating world.

 Check out Fresh and more Hulu Original horror movies streaming now.

 As Hulu’s most-watched movie of 2020, Run explores wheelchair-bound Chloe’s close relationship with her mother, Diane (Sarah Paulson).
-When Chloe (Kiera Allen), raised in isolation by her mother, finds alarming documents, she becomes suspicious of Diane and her intentions.
+When Chloe (Kiera Allen), who was raised in isolation by her mother, finds alarming documents, she becomes suspicious of Diane and her intentions.
 Suspecting her mom of something sinister, Chloe tries to run away in an attempt to learn the truth about herself and her life.

 Palm Springs (2020)

-At a wedding in Palm Springs, Nyles (Andy Samberg) and Sarah (Cristin Miliotti) happen upon a magical cave that throws them into an infinite time loop where they’re forced to relive the wedding day over and over again.
+At a wedding in Palm Springs, Nyles (Andy Samberg) and Sarah (Cristin Miliotti) happen upon a magical cave that throws them into an infinite time loop, where they’re forced to relive the wedding day over and over again.
 Knowing that nothing they do will make any difference, the pair decides to have fun with it — maybe a little too much fun.